AmazingAmpharos/OoT-Randomizer/README.md

 -Deku Nut Capacity Upgrades
 -Magic Meter to Double Magic

-Due to technical limitations, these progressive items will not be found as rewards from the three Great Fairies or from Zelda at the Temple of Time.
-Sorry!

 To be more clear about which NPC items are shuffled, it's NPCs who directly give you the item (so not the freestanding Pieces of Heart you can get from Dampe), and it's only the one time permanent item rewards for the most part like NPCs who originally gave Pieces of Heart or inventory items.
 The only exception is that even though in vanilla the reward for 40 Gold Skulltulla Tokens was just 10 Bombchus that is still a randomized reward in randomizer (but the 200 rupees for all